 Trail Features: Starting in spring of 2014, technical trail features were started to be introduced in order to satisfy those seeking more challenging riding opportunities.
 Currently there are plans to build log rides, log overs, and a short section of rollers.
 A set of three log overs has already been completed on the north loop and a large 40' long log ride and narrow elevated skinny were recently installed on the south loop.
-New for 2015 are three large wooden berms which were added to the newly rerouted South Loop decent.
+New for 2015 are three large wooden berms which were added to the newly rerouted South Loop descent.

 - Summer Hours 6am-10pm